Privacy Policy

 8. Security

 The full picture lives on our security page.
-Briefly: TLS in transit, AES-256 at rest, bcrypt-hashed passwords, SHA-256 hashed connection tokens, scoped production access, audited operator logins.
+Briefly: TLS in encrypted transport, provider-managed storage encryption, password hashing through Better Auth, SHA-256 hashed connection tokens, role-gated staff tools, and audited support-console lookups.

 If we ever experience a personal-data breach with risk to your rights, we will notify the relevant supervisory authority within 72 hours under Art.
 33, and notify you without undue delay under Art.
 34. Reach security@watchpost.systems if you suspect a security issue.